EmilySillars/llvm-project-pistachio/EMILY-NOTES/add-dummy-pass/README.md

 # Avocado: add a "Hello World" Pass to mlir-opt

-This hello world pass will count all the instructions in the input program, and print out their names.
+This hello world pass will count all functions and instructions in the input program.

 ## Reference Files

-For adding a new pass
+For adding a new pass, look at

 - mlir/include/mlir/Dialect/Linalg/Passes.h
 - mlir/include/mlir/Dialect/Linalg/Passes.td